Prediction intervals for random-effects meta-analysis based on confidence distributions and Edgington's method

-The ensembles are centered at $\hmuivw$ and calibrated to have asymptotic variance $\taus$, since the variances of $\hmuivw$ and $\htaus$ are asymptotically negligible.
+The ensembles are centered at $\hmuivw$ and calibrated to have asymptotic variance $\taus$.
 Their empirical distribution is therefore an estimate of the predictive distribution.
 However, \citet{matrai_archive} reported poor coverage of prediction intervals derived from this approach in scenarios with few studies, potentially due to not adjusting for estimation uncertainty and relying too strongly on the asymptotic argument.